dyninst/dyninst/docs/dyninstAPI/public/BPatch_module.h.rst

   .. cpp:function:: BPatch_hybridMode getHybridMode()

-    Return the mutator’s analysis mode for the mutatee.
+    Return the mutator's analysis mode for the mutatee.

   .. cpp:function:: void enableDefensiveMode(bool on)